 What’s so bad about pollution?

-Extended exposure to ground level ozone – common around oil and gas activity – can cause respiratory diseases, allergic or immune problems, and permanently scarred lung tissue in children.
-It also causes health problems like acute eye irritation, chest congestion, nausea, dizziness, shortness of breath and even premature death in the sick and elderly.Ozone and carbon pollution from can also aggravate bronchitis, emphysema, asthma, and other cardiopulmonary diseases.
+Extended exposure to ground level ozone – the primary pollution problem in Colorado – can cause respiratory diseases, allergic or immune problems, and permanently scarred lung tissue in children.
+It also causes health problems like acute eye irritation, chest congestion, nausea, dizziness, shortness of breath and even heart attacks and premature death.Ozone and carbon pollution can also aggravate bronchitis, emphysema, asthma, and other cardiopulmonary diseases.

-What’s more, babies and children are more vulnerable to many of the associated health effects generated from dirty energy operations because their lungs are still developing.
-Already in Colorado, approximately 1 out of 10 children have asthma.
+What’s more, babies and children are more vulnerable to many of the associated health effects generated from dirty energy operations because their lungs are still developing, potentially causing problems for the rest of their lives.
+Already in Colorado, approximately 1 out of 12 children have asthma.

 How we work

-Colorado was the first state to limit methane pollution from oil and gas operations.
+Colorado was the first state to limit methane pollution from oil and gas operations as well as the first state to pass a ballot initiative setting a renewable energy standard.
 It’s this type of leadership that we expect of Colorado – we are a state that can take on a challenge, find balance and make sure future generations have healthy air!

 We also use our online presence to draw attention to the issues impacting our families all across Colorado.
 Check out our Facebook page or Twitter feed for examples of previous events – be sure to follow us too!

 Thankfully, Colorado is a national leader on encouraging clean energy, to protect our air while growing our economy.

 We believe that one of the best ways to clean our air and create a healthy environment for our children to grow up in, is to increase our homes’ and cities’ energy efficiency.
 If we use less energy in our day-to-day lives, we’ll lessen our reliance on dirty fossil fuels.
 Using less energy helps our pocketbooks and reduces the amount of pollution that dirty energy pumps into the air our kids breathe.